Oh! Heavenly Dog: Production

 The film was shot in London, Paris and Montreal.
 Because of England's quarantine laws – which required dogs to be in quarantine for six months – the scenes with Benji were shot in Montreal's old city.

 Chase says after he left Camp "shot the rest of the scenes with the dog and changed all the lines.
 I had to come back, go onto the looping stage and loop completely different dialogue than I had read in the script.
 It was very infuriating; I was so upset that to this day I have never actually seen the movie."

 Behind the scenes

 Outtakes and behind-the-scenes footage from this film were used in making the short feature Benji at Work (1980), a 30-minute documentary about the career of Benjean as a dog actor.

 Reception

-In his one star review, critic Roger Ebert stated it was not nearly as funny as the Saturday Night Live ads it could have inspired, calling it a "total miscalculation from beginning to end".
+In his one-star review, critic Roger Ebert of The Chicago Sun-Times stated Oh!
+Heavenly Dog was a "total miscalculation from beginning to end" and furthermore was the type of "smarmy" production Chase might have lampooned as a performer on Saturday Night Live.
+He also suggested the film might have been salvaged had the filmmakers "used imagination in exploring the fantasy of a man in a dog's body", but they instead went for obvious jokes based around a dog trained to do simple tricks.
 Janet Maslin called it a film that "Shows few signs of life, and many signs of depressing modernism".